HelloImKevo/GroovyPaymentApp-Senior/README.md

 ```

 * More repository management discussions: https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github
 * Your repository can be **public** or **private**, but if it's private you'll need to adjust the repository settings to invite one or two of us as collaborators so we can review your commits.

+#### Pull Requests and Code Review
+* This is **optional**, but if you want good feedback on your submitted solutions you can create a **Pull Request** (in _your_ repository) and notify us when it is ready for review.
+There's an example Pull Request in **this** repository for reference: https://github.com/HelloImKevo/SkeletonPaymentApp-Senior/pull/2
+* Additional information can be found under the [Git Workflow References](#git-workflow-references) section.

+#### Stripe SDK Setup
 * Create a **Stripe Developer Account** over at: https://dashboard.stripe.com/register
 * Grab your **Publishable** and **Secret** API keys from your dashboard: https://dashboard.stripe.com/test/apikeys
 * The Stripe SDK architecture is built around the expectation of using a Client-Server model, where the Client (Mobile App) uses a **Publishable** API key, and the Server uses a **Secret** API key to generate a **Client Secret** string.
 We don't have a Server for this test application, so we emulate the "Server" within our app.
 The Android and iOS applications both use asynchronous utilities for generating a **Client Secret** using the Stripe **Secret** API key.